 And because you assume the reality of the property rather than a hypothetical one, even things like a tenant’s fit-out still being there is assumed, for better or worse when it comes to the rental level.

-Maybe the time has dragged on and market rents have kept on increasing, therefore the interim rent for an earlier period has to be a little less to be fair.
+Maybe the time has dragged on and market rents have kept increasing, therefore the interim rent for an earlier period has to be a little less to be fair.

-So maybe the tenant is not responsible for all the repairs, and therefore when they were under the holding-over old-lease then the rent should be a little bit more to reflect the change.
+So maybe the tenant is not responsible for all the repairs, and therefore when they were under the holding-over old lease then the rent should be a little bit more to reflect the change.

 What to do in the Interim

-So, go through these three principles of the appropriate and application dates to see when this becomes due, and then the valuation process of the amount being agreed.
+So, go through these three principles of the appropriate and application dates to see when this becomes due, and then the valuation process of the rent amount being agreed.